cepdnaclk/e18-3yp-Patient-Monitoring-System-for-Ambulances/docs/README.md

 ESP8266 Wifi Module\
  ![wifi](https://user-images.githubusercontent.com/73444543/199441973-f2b57172-b4e1-4b0e-ba53-34a7d887132b.jpg)

+The ESP8266 WiFi Module is a self contained SOC with integrated TCP/IP protocol stack that can give any microcontroller access to your WiFi network.
+The ESP8266 is capable of either hosting an application or offloading all WiFi networking functions from another application processor.

 GPS Modem (NEO6MV2)\
  ![gps](https://user-images.githubusercontent.com/73444543/199442004-74162ede-0182-4212-aa7d-c7a19581b212.jpg)

+ Main function of GPS modem is provide longitude and latitude of the ambulance to the Microcontroller.
+It receives data from satellite and transfer them into Microcontroller through serial communication.
+As ambulance moves along the way from patient’s home to hospital, the co- ordinates of ambulance location will change and these variations are given to Microcontroller.

 Pulse Rate Heartbeat Sensor Module\
  ![heart](https://user-images.githubusercontent.com/73444543/199442031-8538eeda-180f-4f4a-8c4d-e06a6420a5a5.jpg)

+Heart beat sensor consits of LDR and RED LED. if someone placed his/her finger between these two components red light will be reflected from finger to LDR.
+Because of blood pumping light intensity is fluctuate time to time.
+Heart beat sensor used in this project works on the above principle.
+It gives out high pulses with every heartbeat.

 Temperature Sensor Module - DS18B20\
 ![temp](https://user-images.githubusercontent.com/73444543/199442056-3605ccba-edb2-4250-b456-cc2aacf86f1b.jpg)

+DS18B20 digital temperature sensor works on a single bus and it has 64-bit ROM to store the serial number of component.
+It can get quite a few DS18B20 sensors connected to a single bus in parallel.
+With a microcontroller, you can control so many DS18B20 sensors that are distributed around a wide range.

 Blood Pressure Sensor -GSR V1.1\
 ![bp](https://user-images.githubusercontent.com/73444543/199442127-4407d716-b530-41c2-932e-04edda5111b5.jpg)

+The sensing system reads the cuff pressure (CP) and extracts the pulses for analysis and determination of systolic and diastolic pressure.

 ## Testing